Twins overtake Tigers 4-2 behind strong start from Berrios

+MINNEAPOLIS (AP) - While Jose Berrios struggled through a four-start stretch that began in mid-April, the Minnesota Twins were reeling for most of that time.

+His last two turns have been masterpieces, and maybe the injury-affected Twins have found a groove again.

-MINNEAPOLIS (AP) - Logan Morrison forced in the go-ahead run with a four-pitch walk in the eighth inning after striking out in his first three at-bats, propelling the Minnesota Twins to a 4-2 victory over the Detroit Tigers on Monday night.
+Logan Morrison forced in the go-ahead run with a four-pitch walk in the eighth inning after striking out in his first three at-bats, propelling Berrios and the Twins to a 4-2 victory over the Detroit Tigers on Monday night.

-Jose Berrios (5-4) struck out nine, giving up just three hits and two walks over eight innings.
+"We're just going to keep sticking together and play hard and see where it takes us," Berrios said through the team interpreter after striking out nine and giving up just three hits and two walks over eight innings.

+Nicholas Castellanos gave the Tigers a 2-0 lead with a home run to straightaway center field in the first inning and a two-out RBI single in the third, both hits on first pitches.
+Berrios (5-4) then retired 15 straight batters after that to sail past the seven-inning mark he's reached in half of his 10 starts.
+He gave up one run on just two hits and one walk in seven innings with 10 strikeouts to beat St. Louis last week, rediscovering his sharp-breaking curveball.

+"At the beginning of the game it kind of felt like they knew what I was going to throw," Berrios said, "so we went back to the dugout and kind of came back with a different game plan."

-Fernando Rodney closed for his 10th save in 13 tries.
+Fernando Rodney closed with a perfect ninth for his 10th save in 13 tries.
 Rodney, whose first eight seasons of his major league career were with the Tigers, has converted eight straight saves in 10 consecutive scoreless innings.

 The more relevant reunion was the return of Tigers manager Ron Gardenhire to Minnesota, where he managed the Twins for 13 seasons.
-This was the first game between the division rivals since Gardenhire was hired by Detroit.
+This was the first game between the division rivals since Gardenhire was hired by Detroit, but the Tigers dropped their fourth straight game.
+They have only 13 runs in their last six games.

-Nicholas Castellanos gave the Tigers a 2-0 lead with a home run to straightaway center field in the first inning and a two-out RBI single in the third, both hits on first pitches.
-Berrios retired 15 straight batters after that to sail past the seven-inning mark he's reached in half of his 10 starts.
+Gardenhire never managed Berrios, but the right-hander was a rising star in the farm system during the end of his tenure with the Twins.

+"You can see him understanding probably what hitters are trying to do a little bit more," Gardenhire said.
+"He's always had that fastball, and he's very athletic out there.
+You knew it was just a matter of time."

 Max Kepler hit a two-run double in the fifth off Tigers starter Blaine Hardy to tie the game and nearly gave the Twins the lead that inning, but he was ruled out at home trying to score on Eduardo Escobar's two-out single to left field.
 The original safe call was reversed by replay review that declared catcher James McCann's tag clipped Kepler's back just before his leg slid across the plate.
 Kepler thought his drive off the tall wall in right-center was going to reach the seats, and his admiration might have cost him a triple.